shahrzl/kdbplus/README.md

    available from binary.com website.
   * 1-month LIBOR is used as risk free rate.
   * FX rates data is sourced from Yahoo Finance.
   * Communication between back end and front end is done using Web Socket.
-Here I am using port 5027.
-   You can change to other port nunmber by editing binarySvc.q.

   References: